-The results for the period and the movement on the reserves are as set out on pages 11 and 13 of the financial statements respectively.
-The directors do not recommend the distribution of any dividends.
+The results for the year and the movement on the reserves are as set out on pages 11 and 13 of the financial statements respectively.
+No dividends were recommended or paid during the year.
+The directors do not recommend the distribution of any final dividends.